ShiftLeft

 x |

-Shifts each element in the source operand leftwards by the number of bits specified by the scalar in the formula.
+Performs left shift on the source operand element-wise.
+The shift distance is determined by the scalar in the formula.
 The left shift operation is classified into the following types based on the data type of the source operand:

 - If the data type is unsigned, logical left shift is performed.
-In this case, the binary number is shifted leftward by a specified number of bits.
+In this case, the binary number is shifted left by a specified number of bits.
 The most significant bit is discarded, and the least significant bit is padded with 0.
-For example, after the binary number 1010101010101010 (uint16_t) is logically shifted leftward by one bit, the result is 0101010101010100.
+For example, after the binary number 1010101010101010 (uint16_t) is logically shifted left by one bit, the result is 0101010101010100.

 - If the data type is signed, arithmetic left shift is performed.
-In this case, the binary number is shifted leftward by a specified number of bits.
+In this case, the binary number is shifted left by a specified number of bits.
 The second most significant bit is discarded, and the least significant bit is padded with 0.
-For example, after the binary number 1010101010101010 (int16_t) is arithmetically shifted leftward by one bit, the result is 1101010101010100; after the binary number is arithmetically shifted leftward by three bits, the result is 1101010101010000.
+For example, after the binary number 1010101010101010 (int16_t) is arithmetically shifted left by one bit, the result is 1101010101010100; after the binary number is arithmetically shifted left by three bits, the result is 1101010101010000.

 Prototype